hgb-bin-proteomics/MSAnnika_FDR/README.md

 This will group the CSMs by sequence and position to crosslinks and you should see a file `DSSO_CSMs_crosslinks.xlsx` generated.

-If you suppy the argument `-fdr` or `--false_discovery_rate` and the desired FDR as a floating point number, the results will be validated:
+If you suppy the optional argument `-fdr` or `--false_discovery_rate` and the desired FDR as a floating point number, the results will be validated:

 ```bash
 python msannika_fdr.py DSSO_Crosslinks.xlsx -fdr 0.01